WearableComputerLab/ViveConsole/README.md

 ![](Images/Console.png)

 Console Demo.
-- Uses Motive Tracking Software to track the console and a pen for selecting items
+- Uses vive lighthouses to track the console and a pen for selecting items
 - Additionally uses a tablet on the local network to add items to the console and change tools

 ### Authors